lucianolasala/Ornithodoros_ticks_ENM/O_turicata/GEE_raster_processing/Links_scripts.md

 #### Links to Google Earth Engine scripts
->Access directly and execute the scripts to process variables by selecting the links below.
+> Right-click on the links, access directly and execute the scripts to process variables.

 |Variable         |Area          |Link to script in GEE |
 |-----------------|--------------|----------------------|